-Criminal Record Check Procedures
+Criminal Record Check Information

-Who Must Provide a Criminal Record Check?
+Am I required to provide a Criminal Record Check?

-- First-time licence applicants;
+- First-time licence applicants

-- Re-licence applicants (unlicensed for more than 90 days after licence expiry);
+- Re-licence applicants (those who have been unlicensed for more than 90 days after licence expiry)

-- Reinstatement licence applicants (those who have been unlicensed for more than 90 days within licence period);
+- Reinstatement licence applicants (those who have been unlicensed for more than 90 days within licence period)

 - Pre-screening applicants.

 The Council may require a criminal record check from any licence applicant when the Council deems it appropriate.

 How do I obtain a Criminal Record Check?